cupy/cupy/docs/source/reference/memory.rst

    print(pinned_mempool.n_free_blocks())    # 0

    # Transfer the array from CPU to GPU.
-   # This allocates 400 bytes on from the device memory pool, and another 400
+   # This allocates 400 bytes from the device memory pool, and another 400
    # bytes from the pinned memory pool.
 The allocated pinned memory will be
    # released just after the transfer is complete.
 Note that the actual
    # allocation size may be rounded to larger value than the requested size
    # for performance.
    a = cupy.array(a_cpu)
+   print(a.nbytes)                          # 400
    print(mempool.used_bytes())              # 512
    print(mempool.total_bytes())             # 512
    print(pinned_mempool.n_free_blocks())    # 1